parsaeisa/Notes/Software engineering/Node js.md

 It:
 - doesn't need globally installing a CLI that you want to use
 - uses the last version of a CLI.

+### typeorm

+It handles database schema changes and is used for managing migrations.
+By managing I mean:
+- Creating
+- Running
+- Reverting

 ### Prisma